Space Astronomy Summer Program

-Each summer, the Space Telescope Science Institute (STScI) brings about a dozen highly motivated college students to Baltimore, Maryland, for the Space Astronomy Summer Program to work individually with STScI researchers and staff on projects that include data reduction and interpretation, software development, and scientific writing.
-STScI is a premier astronomical research institution, and our scientific staff of astronomers, scientists, analysts, and engineers is at the forefront of some of the most exciting astronomy going on today, from the study of our own solar system and the structure of the Milky Way to the composition of nearby galaxies and dark energy.
+Each summer, the Space Telescope Science Institute (STScI) employs about a dozen highly motivated college students for the Space Astronomy Summer Program (SASP) to work individually with STScI researchers and staff on projects that include data reduction and interpretation, software development, software engineering, instrument calibration and support, scientific writing, and public outreach.
+STScI is a premier astronomical research institution, and our scientific staff of astronomers, scientists, analysts, and engineers is at the forefront of some of the most exciting astronomy going on today, including the study of our own solar system, the structure of the Milky Way, the composition of near and distant galaxies, and dark energy.

-Our competitive program runs from mid-June to mid-August and is open to upper-division undergraduates with a strong interest in space-based astronomy, engineering, and public outreach.
-In addition to hands-on projects, students are matched with a mentor and may attend a variety of public lectures.
+Our competitive program is primarily open to upper-division undergraduates with a strong interest in space-based astronomy, engineering, or public outreach (other candidates may be considered on an individual basis).
+In addition to hands-on projects, students are matched with a mentor and attend a variety of lectures.
 Students receive a stipend, housing assistance, and travel reimbursement.

-We proudly partner with the National Astronomy Consortium (NAC) and the Iowa, Illinois, Nebraska STEM Partnership for Innovation in Research and Education (IINSPIRE) to provide research opportunities to women and underrepresented minorities in astronomy-enterprise areas, and other STEM fields.
+We proudly partner with the National Astronomy Consortium (NAC) to provide research opportunities to women and underrepresented minorities in astronomy-enterprise areas, and other STEM fields.

 To expose undergraduates to leading research in astrophysics, and the workings of a space-based observatory.